The Opportunity Zones Program and HUD Multifamily Loans

 Opportunity Zones offer a groundbreaking federal tax incentive to encourage development in some of the nation's most distressed areas, where HUD multifamily loans can be ideal for investors.

 Get Quotes ← Apply for a loan in minutes and get multiple quotes today

-FHA Multifamily Loans Are An Excellent Source of Funding For Opportunity Funds
+FHA Multifamily Loans Are an Excellent Source of Funding for Opportunity Funds

 Opportunity Funds can invest either in real estate or eligible businesses.
 To invest in real estate, a fund needs to either construct a new building, or invest at least the current value of a building into rehabilitation/building improvements.
-With their long terms, high leverages, and low interest rates, HUD multifamily loans are ideal for developing multifamily properties in Opportunity Zones.
+With long terms, high leverage, and low interest rates, HUD multifamily loans are ideal for developing multifamily properties in Opportunity Zones.

 The Tax Benefits of Opportunity Zones

 While we mentioned that investing in an Opportunity Fund allows investors to defer paying capital gains taxes, that isn’t the only tax benefit they offer.
 In fact, investors who keep their investment for at least five years are eligible for a 10% discount on capital gains taxes, while investors who hold the investment for seven years can receive an additional 5% reduction — for a total discount of 15%.
 Finally, those investors who keep their investment in an Opportunity Fund for at least 10 years will not have to pay any capital gains taxes on any investment gains since it entered the Opportunity Fund.